solaranamnesis/randolph-kirkpatrick/nummulosphere/full-text-english.md

 I now turned my attention to the nummulite shells which I had seen with the aid of a hand-lens in igneous rocks, many limestones, abyssal red clays and meteorites.
 I found the shells belonged to the genus _Nummulites_.

 At the same time I discovered a singular mistake on my part.
 All the objects which I had taken to be skeletons of Radiolaria Diatoms and coccoliths in igneous rocks I found to be portions of nummulite shells.
 The peculiar nummulitic spiral-disk structures (Chapter 8), as seen in rock-sections under high powers, closely resemble plankton skeletons.
 After a great expenditure of time and trouble, I had collected into four octavo plates thirty-eight photos of supposed plankton skeletons in igneous rocks.
 Some of the pictures are very deceptive and "convincing."
-Space can now only be spared for a few of the smaller ones (Plate 2.
-C.).
+Space can now only be spared for a few of the smaller ones (Plate 2C).
 Other observers likewise have been deceived by these nummulitic structures in chalk, Eozoon, &c.*

 *) The supposed Precambrian Radiolaria figured by Cayeux (Bull.
 Soc.
 Geol.
 France, 22, plate 11.
 1899), are, I believe, nummulitic structures.
 Ehrenberg ("Mikrogeologie," plate 30.
 B) describes parts of nummulites in the chalk of Rugen as crystalloids or morpholiths.
 Sorby (Ann.
 Mag.
 N. H., 1861, 8. p.
 193) confuses Ehrenberg's crystalloids with coccoliths.
 Hahn ("Die Urzelle") makes several genera of algae and a worm out of the discoid and funnel-like parts of the pillars of the same Foraminiferan.
 The "spheres" of chalk have been mistaken for Radiolaria, Foraminifera, &c.
 (Mem.
 Geol.
 Survey, 1903, "Cretaceous," 2. p.
 501).